 Let's not forget our most vulnerable...

 In a time of economic volatility, we need to assure that every government expenditure is handled as efficiently and strategically as possible.
-That said, we should not allow reckless cuts in our social service programs, which have recently been framed more in terms of fraud than about poverty and real need.
-Needs are serious in Portland, and in Maine as a whole.
+That said, we should not allow reckless cuts in our social service programs, which have recently been framed more in terms of imagined fraud than about poverty and real need.
+Needs are real and serious in Portland, and in Maine as a whole.
 Of course we must work to assure efficiency in program delivery, and we should root out anyone who is, in fact, abusing Maine's social service network, but let's be clear: significantly more than 99% of Maine's state-based aid funds are spent lawfully, providing critical aid to low income families, disabled people, and, in many cases, people who are employed but who don't make enough to cover their expenses.